 Worm Farm

-Yesterday we went to our local worm farm.
-The head farmer, Mark ships worms all over the world (except Hawaii and Mexico).
+We have a worm farm in our community that we like to visit.
+The head farmer, Mark ships worms all over the world.
 He is great with the kids and has a great field trip program.

 Compost Bin

-After we had enough paper, we combined all of the newspaper pieces and sprayed them with water to make the paper moist.
-You want to just moisten the paper, not soak it.
+After ripping the newspapers into small pieces, we sprayed them with water to make the paper moist.
+You want to moisten the paper, not soak it.

-Once the newspaper was moist, we needed food.
-So we each ate a strawberry!
-We put the green stem into our compost bin.
-These will rot and the worms will love it!
+Once the newspaper was moist, we needed food to put in the bin.
+I gave each student a strawberry to eat!
+They put the green stem into our compost bin.
+The stems will rot and the worms will love it!

-After all of that, our worms were ready for their home.
-We put them into the compost bin and we will continue to feed them our food scraps and watch our castings grow.
+Once the bins have food, they are ready for the worms.
+We put the worms into the compost bin and we will continue to feed them our food scraps each week.
+We will watch our castings grow.
 Our castings will be used in our school garden.
-Fun stuff!

-For more fun worm, rot and other recycling activities check out this pack:
+For more worm, rot, and other recycling activities check out this pack:

 What a fun trip and project!